+4. Key principles and New guidance or Subject to the activation of the reserves.
 Where the strategic reserves of Member States fall significantly short of the targets, the Commission can oblige the Member States to build up strategic reserves for selected goods of strategic importance that would correspond to such targets.
 The Commission will coordinate and streamline efforts of MS to build up and maintain strategic reserves.
 MS would rely on the provisions of the Procurement Directive for carrying out any necessary individual or coordinated procurement for building up their strategic reserves.
-4. Key principles and supportive measures for facilitating free movement during emergency New guidance or Recommendations where necessary for the functioning of the Single Market in times of crises on free movement of crisis-relevant workers, service providers, persons and goods.
-Subject to the activation of the Single Market emergency mode: Reinforcing key principles of free movement of crisis-relevant workers, service providers, goods in binding rules where appropriate for effective crisis management: ✓ to identify restrictions of free movement of goods, services and persons that are incompatible with the Single Market in the particular crisis situation and to create black lists of such measures ✓ to provide for some supportive measures for reinforcing free movement during the crisis (e.g. defining essential travel, Subject to the activation of the Single Market emergency mode: Providing for a comprehensive set of rules supporting free movement of goods and persons (including workers, posted workers, service providers), especially crisis-relevant goods and persons in times of crisis in binding rules where appropriate for effective crisis management.
-Emergency mode
+Subject to the activation of the Single Emergency mode free movement of crisis- relevant workers, service providers, persons and goods. workers, service providers, goods in binding rules where appropriate for effective crisis management: ✓ to identify restrictions of free movement of goods, services and persons that are incompatible with the Single Market in the particular crisis situation and to create black lists of such measures ✓ to provide for some supportive measures for reinforcing free movement during the crisis (e.g. defining essential travel, rules supporting free movement of goods and persons (including workers, posted workers, service providers), especially crisis-relevant goods and persons in times of crisis in binding rules where appropriate for effective crisis management.

-Recommendation to Member States where necessary for the functioning of the Single Market in times of crises on free movement of persons (including workers and service providers) and goods.
-5. Transparency and administrative assistance during emergency Member States share national crisis measures voluntarily with COM 98 and Subject to the activation of the Single Market emergency mode: Subject to the activation of the Single Market emergency mode: Emergency mode - Notification of national crisis other MS. The shared information serves as a basis of discussion of Binding simplified fast-track notification mechanism of any free movement restrictions (any Binding full-fledged fast-track notification mechanism 101 measures - Information and assistance in relation appropriate policy response to crisis in the expert group, but also published in the restrictions of freedom to provide services, including on free movement of persons, workers, + flash peer review of draft notified measures to national crisis measures electronic platform for businesses and citizens. posted workers and their exit or entry bans, free movement of agricultural goods) 99 with the + possibility to declare the notified national crisis measures incompatible with EU law by COM Decision 102 and to Provide national and EU level crisis info, in purpose of providing transparency to businesses, citizens and other MS request the Member State in question to refrain from adopting the draft measures particular on the introduced national restrictions that has been obtained voluntarily by and ensuring free movement of goods, services and persons + flash peer review of draft notified or to abolish the adopted measures: ✓ Provide by means of an electronic means of an electronic platform in English. measures in the EG 100 : ✓ Provide crisis info obtained at platform crisis info at national and EU level, obtained via mandatory Recommendation to the national and EU level via the fast-track notifications, available in all EU languages
+essential worker, etc.) Recommendation to Member States where necessary for the functioning of the Single Market in times of crises on free movement of persons (including workers and service providers) and goods.
+5. Transparency and administrative assistance during emergency Member States share national crisis measures voluntarily with COM 98 and Subject to the activation of the Single Market emergency mode: Subject to the activation of the Single Market emergency mode: Emergency mode Notification of national crisis measures Information and assistance in relation to national crisis measures other MS. The shared information serves as a basis of discussion of appropriate policy response to crisis in the expert group, but also published in the electronic platform for businesses and citizens.
+Provide national and EU level crisis info, in particular on the introduced Binding simplified fast-track notification mechanism of any free movement restrictions (any restrictions of freedom to provide services, including on free movement of persons, workers, posted workers and their exit or entry bans, free movement of agricultural goods) 99 with the purpose of providing transparency to businesses, citizens and other MS and answing free movement of Bindingfull-fledgedfast-tracknotification mechanism101++flash peer review of draft notifiedmeasures++possibility to declare the notifiednational crisis measuresincompatiblewith EU law by COM Decision102 and torequest the Member State in question torefrain from adopting the draft measuresantional crisis the adopting the draft measures particular on the introduced national restrictions that has been obtained voluntarily by means of an electronic platform in English .
+Recommendation to the and ensuring free movement of goods, services and persons + flash peer review of draft notified measures in the EG100: ✓ Provide crisis info obtained at national and EU level via the or to abolish the adopted measures: ✓ Provide by means of an electronic platform crisis info at national and EU level, obtained via mandatory fast-track notifications, available in all EU languages